tine3700/micropython/docs/pyboard/tutorial/PARTII/2_fading_led.rst

 First Exercise
 ----------------
-How would you change the code, if you want to use channel 2 for this exercise?
-On which Pins is Channel 2?
+How would you change the code, if you want to use Pin ``X2`` for this exercise?
+Which channel would you need to change?

 Advanced Exercise
 -----------------